ingararntzen/timingdocs/docs/source/index.rst

 .. admonition:: Timingsrc

-   A programming model for timed Web applications, based on the Timing Object.
+   A programming model for time sensitive Web applications, based on the Timing Object.
 Precise timing, synchronization and control enabled for single-device and multi-device Web applications.